TDG-Platform/docs/DGLayers.md

 # DGLayers GBDX Task

 Developer: Seth Malitz

 Note: Be sure to see the known issues at the bottom of this doocument

+Note: This document also describes how to install and run dglayers on the HPC Linux cluster

 The DGLayers (Derived Layer Generator) GBDX task is a general-purpose recipe-driven workflow engine that can be used to generate a wide variety of raster and vector layers from input raster data (**_TIFF only_**).
 A DGLayers recipe is a text file that describes a flow grapf of operations.